walstib/docs/troubleshooting/powershell-module-install-issue.md

 **This is a fast release article.**

-When install PowerShell modules you may receive an error similar to the below:
+When installing PowerShell modules you may receive an error similar to the below:

 `PackageManagement\Install-PackageProvider : No match was found for the specified search criteria for the provider
  'NuGet'.
 The package provider requires 'PackageManagement' and 'Provider' tags.
 Please check if the specified package
  has the tags.